Object-oriented scientific programming with C++¶

 }

-and returns one output argument, the dot product.
-In other words, it is not attached to any object (x
+The current implementation of the dot_product function comes from functional programming and is not OOP style because it takes two input arguments x and y and returns one output argument, the dot product.
+In other words, it is not attached to any object (x or y).

-that is not attached to an object we have to define it as static
+If we want to implement a function inside a class or struct that is not attached to an object we have to define it as static

 #include <exception>